 4. Engage spiritually

 The catalyst for a loving, thriving marriage comes from God.
 It’s easy to disconnect from God — missing church services, skipping prayer and avoiding close friends — when you’re deep in relational disorder.
 Yet this is the time you most need to be spiritually connected.

 Without God, our tendency is to drift into self-sufficiency; we try to fix bad situations on our own.
 When we operate independently of God, we’re simply surviving, finding temporary fixes.
 To engage in marriage-saving activities like the ones mentioned above, you need God.

 Begin with prayer.
 Prayer is simply talking to God.
-Find a quiet place alone and tell Him what’s on your mind.
+Find a quiet place alone and tell him what’s on your mind.
 Prayer isn’t about being eloquent or using religious sounding words; it’s a conversation.
-Ask God to show you what you need to change about yourself.
-And then ask Him to help you do that.
+Ask God to show you what he wants to change in you.
+And then trust him to help you do that.